John Spano: Legacy

-Despite these safeguards, the NHL had two additional fraudsters take advantage of the league in the following years: first, John Rigas purchased the Buffalo Sabres in 1997, only to have the league take over the franchise after his 2002 arrest for fraud.
+Despite additional safeguards, the NHL had two additional fraudsters take advantage of the league in the following years: first, John Rigas purchased the Buffalo Sabres in 1997, only to have the league take over the franchise after his 2002 arrest for fraud.
 Second, in 2007, the Nashville Predators were sold to a group that included a nearly 30% share to William "Boots" Del Biaggio III, who was later revealed to have fraudulently obtained $110 million in loans from two NHL owners and eight banks in order to purchase a stake in the Predators, a crime for which he was sentenced to eight years in prison on September 8, 2009 and ordered to sell his share of the team.

-After several attempts at interviews and possible documentaries, an ESPN 30 for 30 film, Big Shot, directed by actor Kevin Connolly, related John Spano's time as prospective owner of the New York Islanders and Spano himself appeared in the film to explain his actions.
+After several attempts at interviews and possible documentaries, an ESPN 30 for 30 film, Big Shot, directed by actor and Long Island native Kevin Connolly, related John Spano's time as prospective owner of the New York Islanders and Spano himself appeared in the film to explain his actions.
+Spano said he was able to get in a position to be able to buy the Islanders by having access to "credit facilities" he normally wouldn't have been able to access.
+While the Islanders deal was being hammered out, he said, he went to great lengths to keep his accountants, lawyers, and NHL officials from communicating with each other, saying they would have "realized something wasn't right" if they ever talked to each other.
+He also said that as time went on, he grew increasingly nervous about the excuses he would have to offer in order to buy more time.
 The film was screened as part of the Sports portion of the 2013 TriBeCa Film Festival.
 The film subsequently premiered on television in October 2013.